Alexina Duchamp

-Background
+Early life

-She was born Alexina Sattler in Cincinnati, Ohio in 1906.
-The youngest daughter of prominent surgeon Robert Sattler, Alexina was nicknamed "Teeny" by her mother Agnes Mitchell because of her low birth weight.
+Alexina Sattler was born in Cincinnati, Ohio in 1906.
+The youngest daughter of prominent surgeon Robert Sattler, she was nicknamed "Teeny" by her mother Agnes Mitchell because of her low birth weight.

 Paris and marriage to Pierre Matisse

 Sattler at first thought of becoming an artist and went to Paris in 1921, where for a time she studied sculpture with Constantin Brâncuși at the Académie de la Grande Chaumière in Paris.
 She first met Marcel Duchamp in 1923 at a ball given in her honor by American sculptor Mariette Benedict Mills, the mother of a close friend.
 In 1929 Teeny married Pierre Matisse, an art dealer and the youngest son of Fauve artist Henri Matisse.
 They had three children: Jacqueline, Paul, and Peter.
 Throughout 1938, Henri Matisse made a series of portrait sketches of Alexina.
 When her husband was mobilized in Paris at the outbreak of World War II, she ran his gallery for some months.
 In 1949 Pierre and Teeny separated due to Pierre's infidelity with Patricia Kane Matta, the former wife of surrealist painter Roberto Matta.
 She received many important paintings in the subsequent divorce settlement.

 She worked for a time as an agent and broker for artists such as Brâncuși and Joan Miró.